Dual-Stream Pyramid Registration Network: Experimental Results and Comparisons

-\textbf{Discussions.} We provide ablation studies to further verify the efficiency of each technical component: the dual-stream design and pyramid registration module.
-Our dual-stream architecture, by estimating a single deformation field as VoxelMorph, can achieve an average Dice score of 0.767 on the LPBA40, and 0.582 on the Mindboggle101, which improved the single-stream counterpart by +8.4\% and +7.1\% respectively.
-By integrating the pyramid registration module, the results are further increased, with +1.1\% and +4.9\% further improvements on the LPBA40 and Mindboggle101 respectively.
-Notice that the pyramid registration module has a larger improvement on the Mindboggle101, due to the more complicated anatomical structure provided in the Mindboggle101, which often require more accurate labels to identify subtle difference, and coarse-to-fine refinements of the deformation fields can naturally make more contribution.
+We provide ablation studies to further verify the efficiency of individual technical components developed in our Dual-PRNet$^{++}$.
+We assessed the benefit of the dual-stream design, sequential pyramid registration with PR modules, and the improved PR$^{++}$ modules.
+Results from these ablation experiments on the Mindboggle101 are presented in Table \ref{tab:ablation}.
+To compare our dual-stream architecture with the single-stream design in VoxelMorph, we apply the dual-stream architecture for estimating a single deformation field as VoxelMorph, which achieved an average Dice score of 0.582 on the Mindboggle101 and 0.767 on the LPBA40, improving the single-stream counterpart by +7.1\% and +8.4\%, respectively.
+By integrating our sequential pyramid registration with PR modules, the results can be further increased, with +4.9\% and +1.1\% further improvements on the Mindboggle101 and LPBA40.
+To further enhance the local details in the learned deep features, we develop the PR$^{++}$ modules which aggregate richer local details by explicitly computing the local correlation features, with residual convolutions for further enhancement.
+This results in a large further improvement on the Mindboggle101: 0.631$\rightarrow$0.748 on Dice score, as shown in Table \ref{tab:ablation}.
+Particularly, the residual convolutions and 3D correlation have independent improvements of 0.631$\rightarrow$0.694 and 0.694$\rightarrow$0.748 respectively, making comparable contribution in our design.